 When the roast hits the desired temperature, remove it from the cooker, transfer it bone-side down to a roasting pan, and cover loosely with foil.

-As the roast sits, fire your oven to 500°F. When the oven is hot, remove the foil, put the roast in the oven, and sear for 15 minutes.
-This will create a lot of smoke in the kitchen, so open some windows or turn on the ventilation fan.
+As the roast sits, preheat your oven to 500°F. When the oven is hot, remove the foil, put the roast in the oven, and sear for several minutes until there's a nice roasted color and crust on the surface of the meat.
+My roast spent 15 minutes in the oven, which turned out to be too long—5 minutes would have probably been enough.
+This reverse-sear process may create a lot of smoke in the kitchen, so open some windows and turn on the ventilation fan.

 After searing, remove the roast from the oven and cover loosely again with foil.
-Let rest for 30 minutes before carving.
+Let the meat rest for 30 minutes before carving.

 In my cooking log, I noted that the meat had moderate smokiness and the crust had good flavor.
 The roast had a smoke ring about 1/4" wide.
 The meat was evenly cooked inside, thanks to the low temperature in the WSM.
 And of course, the roast was tender as could be.